SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Mobile agents.md

 >[!warning]
 >A node becomes *contaminated* if it is not protected by an agent and at least one of it's neighbour is contaminated
 #### Decontamination Process

+>[!important]
+>A node should not be recontaminated

+The *agents* need to form a line to block the possibilities or recontamination

+#todo